 The program critical path continues to run through the manufacturing and testing of EMU trainsets.
 In May 2020, the program schedule was updated to reflect COVID-19 impacts on the Stadler vehicle schedule.
-This change resulted in a drawdown of 77 days of contingency.
 The effect of COVID-19 on Stadler is evolving and will continue to be monitored.